Dynatrace/nodejs-agent-api/README.md

 Currently the only reliable way to pass over context information to a callback is called 'wrapping'.

 This means: Dynatrace will transparently wrap *supported* libraries to add context information.
-For every yet *unsupported* module, `passContext()` can be used to provide transactional context to callbacks.
+For every yet *unsupported* module `passContext()` can be used to provide transactional context to callbacks.